ducthinh993/helm4sec/README.md

 # Helm 4 Security Professional

-### List of security tool can deployed on Kubernetes environment via Helm.
+### List of helm-ready security tool to help your Security team easy deploy applications on Kubernetes.